bchainhub/foxar-docs/versioned_docs/version-1/reference/probe/probe-interface.md

 ### NAME

-probe-interface - Generate a Solidity interface from a given ABI.
+probe-interface - Generate a Ylem interface from a given ABI.

 ### SYNOPSIS